DKorablin/PushSharp.WebPush/README.md

 **Options**

-Options is an optional argument that if defined should be an Dictionary<string,object> containing any of the following values defined, although none of them are required.

 - **gcmAPIKey** can be a GCM API key to be used for this request and this request only.
-This overrides any API key set via `setGCMAPIKey()`.
+This overrides any API key set via `GcmApiKey` property.
 - **vapidDetails** should be a VapidDetails object with *subject*, *publicKey* and *privateKey* values defined.
 These values should follow the [VAPID Spec](https://tools.ietf.org/html/draft-thomson-webpush-vapid).
 - **TTL** is a value in seconds that describes how long a push message is retained by the push service (by default, four weeks).
 - **headers** is an object with all the extra headers you want to add to the request.

 ---